SVSACS 2012 Events Listing

 SVSACS also promotes arts and culture for seniors by helping organize bus trips to local attractions and hosting monthly coffee houses featuring free movies.

-On the 3rd Friday of each month and make new friends over an afternoon of film with coffee, tea, nibbles and most importantly Good Company!
+On the 1st Wednesday of each month, join us for a free movie!
+Make new friends over an afternoon of film with coffee, tea, nibbles and — most importantly — Good Company!
 Bring your friends.

 Sense and Sensibility (1995)